Walk the Dog

 WHO LET THE DOGS OUT?

 In the begin I wanted to use dog leashes with lengths that could change, but soon realized that was technically too hard with such small figurines.
 So I changed the concept to 3 different walkers, each with a leash of a different length (1, 2 and 3).
 The game rules state that all leashes need to be under tension, because the dog and walker are both pulling hard in different directions.
-Therefor, you can’t just put every dog or person anywhere on the game board.
+Therefore, you can’t just put every dog or person anywhere on the game board.
 Other restrictions are that dogs can’t be placed adjacent to other dogs or cats.
 On a conceptual level the dog-leash-walker combinations can be seen as a big puzzle piece with on one side a dog and on the other side a person.
 They only look as a puzzle pieces made of two parts, but they act as one single piece.
 It’s a bit similar to Noah’s Ark, except that now both parts are connected by a rope instead of a game rule.

 DON’T GET TANGLED UP